 Zuto has a list of approved dealers.
 When you apply for a quote, you can browse cars from these trusted dealers.

 A balloon payment is what you can pay at the end of a PCP agreement to fully buy and own the car.
 It’s also known as the Guaranteed Minimum Future Value (GMFV).
+Find out more about on balloon payments here.

 Yes, because interest (known as APR) will be added to your monthly repayments.
 However, the monthly cost means you might be able to drive a better car than you would otherwise be able to afford with cash or other finance types.
-This is because the loan is based on the difference between what the car is worth now and at the end of the contract, with a larger payment to make at the end of the finance (balloon payment).
+This is because the loan is based on the difference between what the car is worth now and at the end of the contract, with a larger payment to make at the end of the finance.

 If you don’t buy your car outright, you might also be charged for any damage to the car at the end of the agreement.